AndersDeath/diary2/000-current.md

 # 14 September - Thursday - Yerevan - 350 day of immigration

 Today we got visas to Spain.
 They gave us them for one months.
 Also we are about to start applying for a working visa to Germany.
 It will be interesting and challenging thing.
 I also closed a couple of tasks for DR SMILE which is nice.
 Honestly this day finished so fast that I don't know what to add.
 The other thing is that I was in Dentist office and it's good.
 The first half of the day we were working from Cafe and it's cool.
 I still cannot understand that I will live in Berlin.
 It's so weird.
+I should be honest to you.